gargparv/Skribbl/README.md

-# Skribbl.io clone 🎨
+# Skribbl.io  🎨

 ###  What is skribbl.io?
-Skribbl Game Clone: A multiplayer online drawing and guessing game inspired by, implemented using Node.js and Socket.io.
+Skribbl Game : A multiplayer online drawing and guessing game inspired by, implemented using Node.js and Socket.io.
 This project allows players to take turns and draw a given word while other players try to guess it.
 With real-time communication through Socket.io, players can chat, exchange drawings, and compete in a lively and interactive gaming environment.
 Join the fun and unleash your artistic skills in this exciting Skribbl game clone. 🎨

 ------------